-The reservoir for liquid oxygen is basically a large insulated Thermos-like container.
+The reservoir for liquid oxygen is a large insulated Thermos-like container.
 This reservoir tank is filled by an oxygen supplier once or twice a month.
-The reservoir system requires no electricity and has very few moving parts, requiring very little maintenance or repair.
-These three factors allow the reservoir tanks to be in operation for many years with little maintenance and few to no repairs.
-Typically a liquid oxygen reservoir weighs 90 to 170 pounds when filled.
-These reservoirs store 21 to 41 liters, or 49 to 110 pounds of liquid oxygen.
+The reservoir system requires no electricity and has few moving parts.
+These factors allow the reservoir tanks to be in operation for many years with little maintenance and few to no repairs.
+A typical liquid oxygen reservoir weighs 90 to 170 pounds when filled.
+These reservoirs store 21 to 41 liters, or 49 to 110 pounds, of liquid oxygen.
 This amount of liquid oxygen, when converted to gas form, becomes 16,750 to 37,916 liters of oxygen.
 At a flow rate of two liters per minute, 37,916 liters of oxygen would last 316 hours or 13 days.

 Links to Liquid Oxygen Reservoirs

 Portable Liquid Oxygen Unit

 The second component of a liquid oxygen system is the portable unit which can be refilled from the reservoir.
 The portable unit may be carried by the patient in a backpack or shoulder bag and is filled from the reservoir unit.
 Neither the portable unit nor the reservoir require electricity to operate.
 This added benefit is a significant advantage not shared by oxygen concentrators.
 Patients who live in areas with frequent electrical blackouts may benefit more from liquid oxygen than oxygen concentrators.